top of page

 • Jal Neti: A nasal cleansing practice that clears the nasal passages, improves breathing, and brings mental clarity.

-• Kapalbhati: A vigorous breathing technique that energizes the body, strengthens the diaphragm, and helps improve hormonal function.
+• Kapalbhati: A vigorous breathing technique that energizes the body, strengthens the diaphragm, and improves hormonal function.

 2. Yogasanas (Postures)

-Specific postures can help stimulate glands, calm the nervous system, and build strength.
+Specific postures can stimulate glands, calm the nervous system, and build strength.

-• Sarvangasana (Shoulder Stand): Supports the endocrine system, including the thyroid and parathyroid, and promotes hormonal balance.
+• Sarvangasana (Shoulder Stand): Supports the endocrine system and promotes hormonal balance.

 • Baddha Padmasana (Bound Lotus Pose): Enhances mental stability and focus.

-• Paschimottanasana (Seated Forward Bend): Calms the mind, reduces stress, and helps with sleep.
+• Paschimottanasana (Seated Forward Bend): Calms the mind and helps with sleep.

-• Shavasana (Corpse Pose): Provides deep, conscious relaxation for the entire body and mind.
+• Shavasana (Corpse Pose): Provides deep, conscious relaxation for the entire body.

-• Setubandhasana (Bridge Pose): Activates the thyroid glands, improves circulation, and alleviates fatigue.
+• Setubandhasana (Bridge Pose): Activates the thyroid glands and alleviates fatigue.

-• Tadasana (Mountain Pose): Enhances posture, balance, and body awareness.
+• Tadasana (Mountain Pose): Enhances posture and body awareness.

-• Bhujangasana (Cobra Pose): Strengthens the spine, stimulates abdominal organs, and helps relieve stress.
+• Bhujangasana (Cobra Pose): Strengthens the spine and relieves stress.

 • Vajrasana (Thunderbolt Pose): Aids digestion and can be practiced after meals.

-• Vakrasana (Twisted Pose): Enhances spinal flexibility and improves the function of internal organs.
+• Vakrasana (Twisted Pose): Enhances spinal flexibility and improves organ function.

 3. Pranayama (Breathing Practices)